top of page

 Phone and Internet Assistance

-Lifeline offers a monthly benefit to eligible subscribers on either home phone ($5.25)
+Lifeline offers a monthly benefit to eligible subscribers on either landline telephone ($5.25) or home internet ($9.25) service.

 • Medicaid